• Paganism

 Related Photos

-Gravestones Through the Fence at Old Burying Point Cemetery in Salem, Massachusetts
+Autumn Leaves Scattered Among Historic Gravestones at Old Burying Point Cemetery

-Quiet Reflections at the Old Burying Point Cemetery in Salem
+Exploring the Historic Old Burying Point Cemetery in Salem

 Follow us on Instagram!